geongeorge/IGBro-Docs/faq/README.md

 ## Do we need to have an Apple developer team id?

-Facebook abd Apple has made it impossible to get a game reviewed without one.
+Facebook and Apple has made it impossible to get a game reviewed without one.
 You can get one from your friends.
 Although I don't recommend: You can also buy this from other sources like fiverr for cheap.

 ## Do we have a messenger bot?